-When you tow a trailer, follow the instructions in the next section "Trailer towing".
+When you tow a trailer, refer to "Trailer towing" later in this section.

 ■ Connecting a trailer

 1. Remove the receiver cover from the hitch receiver tube.
 Then insert the ball mount into the hitch receiver tube.

 2. Insert the hitch pin into the hole on the hitch receiver tube so that the pin passes through the ball mount.